 Marinas Workgroup

-2. Make efficient use of state, federal, and local resources to address NPS pollution by sharing information, avoiding duplicative efforts, and identifying technical and policy gaps; and
+2. Make efficient use of government resources to address NPS pollution related to marinas and recreational boating by sharing information, avoiding duplicative efforts, and identifying technical and policy gaps; and

 3. Promote improvements to marina water quality through implementation of Best Management Practices.